hivesolutions/appier/doc/models.md

-* `index` - Boolean, string or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensures creation of all types of indexes for the attribute and `simple` that creates the most basic index types (ascending and descending ones, avoiding for instance the hashed ones).
+* `index` - Boolean, string or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensures creation of all types of indexes for the attribute, `default` or `True` that creates the most common indexes (ascending and descending ones, avoiding for instance the hashed ones) and `simple` that creates the most basic index types according to the underlying data source engine.
 * `initial` - Value indicating the initial value that should be placed in the model for that attribute when creating a new instance, if not specified the default value of the data type of the attribute is used instead.